healthykitchen101/healthykitchen101.com/blenders/tests/immersion/mayonnaise.md

 -------------

 <img src="https://cdn.healthykitchen101.com/reviews/images/blenders/clte2ynpl000fwz88a1nd3qom.jpg" alt="people evaluating test results" width="640" height="427">

+Chef Tuyet Pham and testers Tina Pham and Lap Vo discussing the mayonnaise test results

 The overall rating of each blender was the average of two equally-weighted section scores awarded on a scale out of 10.
 The section scores included: blending time and blended result.